No Retreat, No Surrender 2: Production

 This film was originally intended to be a direct sequel to No Retreat, No Surrender, but safety concerns over filming in Cambodian jungles persuaded Jean-Claude Van Damme to back out of the project, and he convinced Kurt McKinney to do the same.
 McKinney added that film scheduling conflicts with Cynthia Rothrock and weather complications in Cambodia also delayed production constantly, prompting McKinney's casting agents to secure his role on General Hospital.
 The story and characters had to be changed with McKinney's character - Jason Stillwell (a Jeet Kune Do expert taught by the ghost of Bruce Lee) - transformed into Scott Wylde, a Tae Kwon Do expert played by Loren Avedon.
 Matthias Hues was also cast as the new Russian character.
 Loren Avedon did not follow Jean Claude's example and stayed on after this film fulfilling his three-picture contract.

 Matthias Hues had no prior martial arts training.
 To prepare for the film, producer Roy Horan had Hues train with his martial arts teacher, co-star Hwang Jang-lee.

 Release

 The film was released in the Philippines as Raging Thunder by Asia Films on 5 November 1987.
 In the United States, the film was released on 27 January 1989.

-The U.S. version of the film cuts out the opening "firing squad" scene and goes right to the airplane landing in Bangkok with the title card superimposed.
+The American version of the film cuts out the opening "firing squad" scene and goes right to the airplane landing in Bangkok with the title card superimposed.
 Some dialogue between Terry and Scott at the Muay Thai gym was also trimmed down as was Scott's interrogation scene.
-All subsequent scenes involving Sulin's father and the pimp at the motel were omitted from the U.S. version as well.
+All subsequent scenes involving Sulin's father and the pimp at the motel were omitted from the American version as well.